bjcliangMIT/Readings/Network.md

 * Hillman, Henning.
 2007.
 “Mediation in Multiple Networks: Elite Mobilization before the English Civil War” American Sociological Review.
 * Faust, Katherine.
 1988.
 “Comparison of Methods for Positional Analysis: Structural and General Equivalences.”
 Social Networks 10: 313-341.

-### Networks from Culture and Culture from Networks
-* De Saussure, F. (1959).
-[Course in general linguistics](https://monoskop.org/images/0/0b/Saussure_Ferdinand_de_Course_in_General_Linguistics_1959.pdf).
-Columbia University Press.
-Pages 1-37.
-* Lee, Monica, & Martin, J. L. 2018.
-“Doorway to the Dharma of Duality.”
-Poetics, 68, 18-30.
-* Mohr, John W. 1998.
-“Measuring Meaning Structures.”
-Annual Review of Sociology 24: 345-370.
-* Latour, B. (1992).
-10 ‘‘Where Are the Missing Masses?
-The Sociology of a Few Mundane Artifacts’’.
-Hoffman, M. A. (2019).
-The Materiality of Ideology: Cultural Consumption and Political Thought after the American Revolution.
-American Journal of Sociology, 125(1), 1-62.
-* Goldberg, Amir.
-2011.
-“Mapping shared understandings using relational class analysis: The case of the cultural omnivore reexamined.”American Journal of Sociology 5: 1397-1436.
-* Schultz, J., & Breiger, R. L. (2010).
-The strength of weak culture.
-Poetics, 38(6), 610-624.
-Mische, Ann, and Philippa Pattison.
-2000.
-“Composing a civic arena: Publics, projects, and social settings.”
-Poetics2-3: 163-194.
-DiMaggio, Paul, et al. 2018.
-“Culture out of attitudes: Relationality, population heterogeneity and attitudes toward science and religion in the US.”Poetics 68 (2018): 31-51.
-* Lizardo, O. (2006).
-How cultural tastes shape personal networks.
-American sociological review, 71(5), 778-807.
+### <span style="color:red">Linguistics, beliefs, and Meanings</span>.
+* Hoffman, M. A., Cointet, J. P., Brandt, P., Key, N., & Bearman, P. (2018).
+The (Protestant) Bible, the (printed) sermon, and the word (s): The semantic structure of the Conformist and Dissenting Bible, 1660–1780.
+Poetics, 68, 89-103.
+* Rule, A., Cointet, J. P., & Bearman, P. S. (2015).
+Lexical shifts, substantive changes, and continuity in State of the Union discourse, 1790–2014.
+Proceedings of the National Academy of Sciences, 112(35), 10837-10844.
-Boutyline, Andrei, and Stephen Vaisey.
+* Boutyline, Andrei, and Stephen Vaisey.
 “Belief network analysis: A relational approach to understanding the structure of attitudes.”American Journal of Sociology 5 (2017): 1371-1447.
 * Baldassarri, D., & Goldberg, A. (2014).
 Neither ideologues nor agnostics: Alternative voters’ belief system in an age of partisan politics.
 American Journal of Sociology, 120(1), 45-95.
-* De Vaan, M., Stark, D., & Vedres, B. (2015).
-Game changer: The topology of creativity.
-American Journal of Sociology, 120(4), 1144-1194.
+* Hoffman, M. A. (2019).
+The Materiality of Ideology: Cultural Consumption and Political Thought after the American Revolution.
+American Journal of Sociology, 125(1), 1-62.
-* Hoffman, M. A., Cointet, J. P., Brandt, P., Key, N., & Bearman, P. (2018).
-The (Protestant) Bible, the (printed) sermon, and the word (s): The semantic structure of the Conformist and Dissenting Bible, 1660–1780.
-Poetics, 68, 89-103.
+* DiMaggio, Paul, et al. 2018.
+“Culture out of attitudes: Relationality, population heterogeneity and attitudes toward science and religion in the US.”Poetics 68 (2018): 31-51.
 * Roth, C., & Cointet, J. P. (2010).
 Social and semantic coevolution in knowledge networks.
 Social Networks, 32(1), 16-29.
-* Rule, A., Cointet, J. P., & Bearman, P. S. (2015).
-Lexical shifts, substantive changes, and continuity in State of the Union discourse, 1790–2014.
-Proceedings of the National Academy of Sciences, 112(35), 10837-10844.
-* Martin, J. L. (2000).
-What do animals do all day?: The division of labor, class bodies, and totemic thinking in the popular imagination.
-Poetics, 27(2-3), 195-231.
-* Erikson, E. (2013).
-Formalist and relationalist theory in social network analysis.
-Sociological Theory, 31(3), 219-242.
 * Martin, J. L. (2002).“Power, Authority, and the Constraint of Belief Systems.”
 American Journal of Sociology 107: 861-904.
-* Bail, C. A. (2016).
-Combining natural language processing and network analysis to examine how advocacy organizations stimulate conversation on social media.
-Proceedings of the National Academy of Sciences, 113(42), 11823-11828.
+* De Saussure, F. (1959).
+[Course in general linguistics](https://monoskop.org/images/0/0b/Saussure_Ferdinand_de_Course_in_General_Linguistics_1959.pdf).
+Columbia University Press.
+Pages 1-37.

 ### Diffusion
 * A. Christakis and J. H. Fowler (2007) “The Spread of Obesity in a Large Network” New England Journal of Medicine 357:370-379.